Tropical Storms Jerry and Lorenzo and Tropical Depression Karen are spinning across the Atlantic Basin and two of the storms have threatened islands.

 Tropical Depression Karen weakens but still poses a threat

-Karen, downgraded on Monday afternoon from a tropical storm to depression, continues to track across the Caribbean toward the Puerto Rico and the US Virgin Islands.
+Karen, lost strength Monday afternoon and dropped to a tropical depression.
+By Tuesday morning it gained all of its energy back and now continues to track across the Caribbean toward the Puerto Rico and the US Virgin Islands as a tropical storm.

-Karen is expected to “pass near or over” Puerto Rico and the Virgin Islands on Tuesday as a tropical storm, the center said.
+Karen is expected to “pass near or over” Puerto Rico and the Virgin Islands as a tropical storm, the center said.

 Tropical Storm Lorenzo forms near Africa

-While Lorenzo won’t be a threat to land this week, it is expected to strengthen quickly, becoming a hurricane by midweek and potentially a major hurricane by the weekend.
+Lorenzo won’t be any threat to land this week.
+But it is expected to strengthen quickly, possibly becoming the season’s third major hurricane by the weekend.

 CNN’s Haley Brink, Taylor Ward and Theresa Waldrop contributed to this report.